Ann Arbor Area Transportation Authority: Fares

 AAATA uses a fixed-fare system.
 Full fare on fixed-route buses is $1.50, payable by cash or tokens.
 Day passes are available for $3.00, and 31-day passes are $45.00.
 Mobile ticketing is available for IPhone and Android smartphone users through the EZfare app.
 Transfers are free, and are valid for unlimited connections to fixed-route buses for 90 minutes.

 Free fares are available for University of Michigan students, faculty, and staff; children under 6; registered seniors 65 years of age and over; customers with disabilities who are eligible for paratransit; and TheRide employees.

 Reduced fares are available for customers including Medicaid recipients, K–12 school students, and seniors ages 60–64.
 All reduced fares are half the standard fare.

-Standard fare for AirRide services is $15 per adult, with discounts available for accompanied children and round-trip tickets.
-D2A2 tickets are $8, with discounts available for advance bookings, seniors, and customers with disabilities.

 Projects

 Throughout its existence, the AAATA has worked on projects with other government agencies within Washtenaw county in order to improve transit service.

 TheRide 2045

 The AAATA's current long-term project plan, called TheRide 2045, sets a high level vision for how the AAATA plans to expand service.
 Goals include reducing travel times, addressing equity gaps, and improving environmental outcomes.
 The plan was created with assistance of a public advisory group and after an 18-month public engagement process.
 An early part of this plan is a new property tax for the AAATA service area starting in 2024 which, in addition to addressing a structural deficit, will increase hours, provide at least 30 minute headways on weekends, and add an express route between the Blake Transit Center and the Ypsilanti Transit Center.
 Information specialists began staffing the YTC on 1 August 2023 for the first time since the center opened.